jvde-github/AIS-catcher/README.md

 ```
  AIS-catcher -u 192.168.1.239 10101
  ```

-In OpenCPN machine we need to create a Connection with the following settings:
+In OpenCPN the only thing we need to do is create a Connection with the following settings:

 ![Image](https://raw.githubusercontent.com/jvde-github/AIS-catcher/eb6ac606933f1793ad04f56fa58c92ae49171f0c/media/OpenCPN%20settings.jpg)
-That's all.

 ### Running on hardware with performance limitations